Economy of North Carolina

-In 2019, North Carolina's total gross state product was around $591 billion.
+In 2023, North Carolina's total gross state product was around $559.1 billion.

-Metropolitan areas

-North Carolina includes the following metropolitan areas: Asheville, Burlington, Charlotte-Gastonia-Rock Hill (NC-SC), Durham-Chapel Hill, Fayetteville, Goldsboro, Greensboro-High Point, Greenville, Hickory-Lenoir-Morganton, Jacksonville, Myrtle Beach-Conway-North Myrtle Beach (includes Brunswick County, NC), Raleigh-Cary, Rocky Mount, Virginia Beach-Norfolk-Newport News (includes Northeastern NC and part of Outer Banks), Wilmington, and Winston-Salem.

-The state economy

 According to the Bureau of Economic Analysis, the state's 2010 total gross state product was $424.9 billion, making it the ninth wealthiest state in terms of gross domestic product.
 Its 2007 per capita personal income was $33,735, placing 36th in the nation.

 There has been a distinct difference in the economic growth of North Carolina's urban and rural areas.
 While large cities such as Charlotte, Raleigh, Greensboro, and others have experienced rapid population and economic growth over the last thirty years, many of the state's small towns have suffered from loss of jobs and population.
 Most of North Carolina's small towns historically developed around textile and furniture factories.
 However, North Carolina has been affected by offshoring and industrial growth in countries like China; one in five manufacturing jobs in the state has been lost to overseas competition.
 As these factories closed and moved to low-wage markets in Asia and Latin America, the small towns that depended upon them have suffered.

 The first gold nugget found in the U.S. was found in Cabarrus County in 1799.
 The first gold dollar minted in the U.S. was minted at the Bechtler Mint in Rutherford County.